What is Mega Camerupt as a Raid Boss?

 XL Candy Farming

-- Not Mega Evolving Before Catching: No Mega = no bonus
+- Forgetting to Mega Evolve first: No active Mega = no bonus

-- Using Wrong Mega: Bonus only applies to matching types
+- Using the wrong Mega: Bonuses only apply to matching types

-- Ignoring Mega Level: Higher level = better rewards
+- Ignoring Mega level: Higher level Megas give better rewards

 Efficiency Tip

-- Fire Pokémon → use Mega Camerupt or Fire Mega
+- Fire Pokémon → Use Mega Camerupt or another Fire Mega

-- Ground Pokémon → Mega Camerupt is one of the best options
+- Ground Pokémon → Mega Camerupt works very well here

 Mega Camerupt Weaknesses